oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/test-robot/test-robot.md

 * Prepare the Robot Environment
 * Activate the Robot
-* Test the Robot in its Environment
+* Run the Robot in its Environment

 This lab assumes you have: